 The Monterey Mirror Maze & Lazer Challenge on Cannery Row is actually a lot of fun for any age!
 I enjoyed giving the maze a try, and hey, I even found a secret method to conquer the mirrors!
 The whole time I kept wishing my girls were with me because I know they would have loved trying to escape the maze.
 I also gave the lazer challenge a try which again was more fun that I expected.
 Definitely a fun stop for families.

 Closing out the list is probably one of the biggest draws for families, the Monterey Bay Aquarium.
 This attraction is located at the end of Cannery Row, making Cannery Row the perfect spot to stay if you’re visiting the aquarium.

 I loved all of the amazing sea creatures they have on display.
 From the mesmerizing jellyfish to the camouflaged octopus, it’s a delightful spot for adults and kids.
 I also knew my animal-loving girls would have loved reading all the facts and information about each of the amazing creatures.

 Cannery Row is the perfect spot for your Monterey Bay vacation.
 It’s packed full of delicious restaurants, beautifully hotels with ocean views, as well as plenty of things to do without having to sacrifice that laid back beach vibe vacation.

 Feel free to comment below with any questions you might have or if you have a favorite tip to share about Cannery Row or Monterey Bay, California.

-Related Post: One Week Southern California Itinerary + Disneyland
+Related Post: Best Day Trips in Southern California near Disneyland

 If you’re exploring beyond Cannery Row, check out these fun things to do in Big Sur.